Smoac/openbis-fork/docs/system-documentation/configuration/authentication-systems.md

 ## Anonymous Login

-In order to allow anonymous login a certain user known by openBIS (not necessarily by the authentication system) has to be specified.
+In order to allow anonymous login a certain user known by openBIS has to be specified.
 This is done by the property `user-for-anonymous-login`.
 The value is the user ID.
 The display settings and the authorization settings of this user are used for the anonymous login.